Ophir is a marginal oilfield located offshore Peninsular Malaysia in 70m of water.

-Located offshore Peninsular Malaysia, Ophir is a marginal oil field being developed by Ophir Production, a joint venture of field operator Octanex with a 50% interest, Scomi Energy Services (30%) and PETRONAS subsidiary Vestigo Petroleum (20%).
+It is being developed by Ophir Production, a joint venture (JV) comprising field operator Octanex , which currently holds 50% interest in the field, as well as Scomi Energy Services (30%) and PETRONAS subsidiary Vestigo Petroleum (20%).

-The field is being developed under a risk service contract (RSC) that was granted in 2014 to Ophir Production.
-The RSC was introduced by PETRONAS in 2011 as a new petroleum arrangement that is focused on upstream Malaysian oil and gas activities, as well as the development of smaller and stranded oil and gas reserves.
+The RSC was introduced by PETRONAS in 2011 as a new petroleum arrangement that is primarily focused on upstream Malaysian oil and gas activities, in addition to the development of smaller and stranded oil and gas reserves.

-The RSC for the Ophir development has a seven-year period, with production expected to start in 2017.
+The RSC for the Ophir development has a seven-year period and first oil was produced on 20 October 2017.

 Ophir oil field background and development details

 PETRONAS announced a third round of RSC approval in April 2013.
-Octanex qualified as a bidder and a bid was subsequently submitted for developing the Ophir field in August 2013.
+Octanex qualified as a bidder and a bid was subsequently submitted for the development of the Ophir field in August 2013.

-The total cost of the field development is estimated to be $135m and the production is expected to be 5.1 million barrels of recoverable oil.
+The total cost of the field development is estimated to be $135m, while the production is expected to be 5.1 million barrels of recoverable oil.

 Drilling at Ophir

-The three horizontal production wells at Ophir were drilled using the NAGA 2 jack-up rig.
-The drilling was commenced in June 2017 and completed in August, ahead of schedule.
+Ophir’s three horizontal production wells were drilled using the NAGA 2 jack-up rig.
+The drilling commenced in June 2017 and was completed in August, ahead of schedule.

 Details of the Ophir wellhead platform and FPSO